haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 </details>
 <br>

-Before setting up the docking we need first to generate the distance restraint file for the cross-links in a format suitable for HADDOCK.
+Before setting up the docking, we need to generate the distance restraint file for the cross-links in a format suitable for HADDOCK.
-HADDOCK uses [CNS][link-cns] as computational engine.
+HADDOCK uses [CNS][link-cns] as its computational engine.
 A description of the format for the various restraint types supported by HADDOCK can be found in our [Nature Protocol](http://www.nature.com/nprot/journal/v5/n5/abs/nprot.2010.32.html){:target="_blank"} paper, Box 4.

 Distance restraints are defined as: